Vettabase/awesome-mariadb/README.md

 **Does the Resource Use Some MySQL Unique Features?**

 In the worst case, a tool won't work at all, but this is not common.
-It is more common that some features of a tool can't be used on MariaDB.
-For example, using certain features of the community.mysql Ansible module will generate queries that fail on MariaDB.
+It is more common that some features of a tool can't be used with MariaDB.
+For example, using certain features of the community.mysql Ansible module will generate queries that fail with MariaDB.

 **Does the Resource take Advantage of MariaDB Unique Features?**

 Sometimes a resource works on MySQL, but it does things that could be done better by taking advantage of MariaDB features.
-For example, a GUI might not allow to create a `UUID` or `INET6` columns because these types are not supported by MySQL.
+For example, a GUI might not allow you to create a `UUID` or `INET6` columns because these types are not supported by MySQL.
 An ORM for MySQL might not allow you to produce a `DELETE ...
 RETURNING` for the same reason.
-A monitoring system for MySQL normally won't show MariaDB specific metrics.
+A monitoring system for MySQL normally won't show MariaDB-specific metrics.

 **Is the Resource Adequately Tested with MariaDB?**